tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 POMs can record progress on specific cases by ticking off tasks.
 Once a task's status is updated by a POM, this is reflected in the progress column in the HOMD view.

-Eventually, there will be no difference between handovers for NPS and CRC cases and the tasks in the first task list will need to be implemeted across the board.
+Eventually, there will be no difference between handovers for NPS and CRC cases and the first task list will need to be implemeted across the board.

+## Link to EQuiP handover guidance

+The POM view contains a sidebar with links to some handover guidance on EQuiP.
+The URL for this is: https://equip-portal.rocstac.com/CtrlWebIsapi.dll/?__id=docDetails.showDoc&doc=9AFC7FAAF4CA4B88BCCAEB9320C31F94&dpt=1

 ## Handover reminder emails